JSSatchell/HyperSearch/README.md

 **EDITING LINKS**

-To add a category type the category name and "+"
+To add a category, type the category name and "+"

     Category Name+

-To add a link to the current category type "+" followed the name of the link followed by "+" followed by the URL
+To add a link to the current category, type "+" followed the name of the link followed by "+" followed by the URL.
+New links without a specified position will be added to the top of the links list

     +GMail+mail.google.com

-To add a link at a specific position type "+" followed by the position number followed by "+" followed by the link name followed by "+" followed by the URL
+To add a link at a specific position, type "+" followed by the position number followed by "+" followed by the link name followed by "+" followed by the URL

     +2+Calendar+calendar.google.com

-To remove the current link type "Delete-" and select "Yes" on the prompt
+To remove the current link, type "Delete-" and select "Yes" on the prompt

     Delete-

-To remove a link at a specific position type "Delete-" followed by the position number and select "Yes" on the prompt
+To remove a link at a specific position, type "Delete-" followed by the position number and select "Yes" on the prompt

     Delete-2

-To remove the current category type "Delete--" and select "Yes" on the prompt
+To remove the current category, type "Delete--" and select "Yes" on the prompt

     Delete--

 ---

-**UPDATE FAVORITES:**
+**UPDATE FAVORITES**

-To update favorites type a number 1-9 and then ">" followed by your desired label name then ">" followed by the link URL.
+To update favorites, type a number 1-9 and then ">" followed by your desired label name then ">" followed by the link URL.
 For example:

     1>GMail>mail.google.com

-To clear a selection type the number of the favorite followed by only ">"
+To clear a selection, type the number of the favorite followed by only ">"

     1>